bcgov/ocp-sso/README.md

 #replace '1' with a valid pull-request number
 .jenkins/pipekine-cli build --config=openshift/config.groovy --pr=1
 ```

 # Manual Installation
+If you are just looking for quickly spin up an instance of RH-SSO

 1. Switch to project
 ```